-Based on available disturbance acreages for the planned cumulative solar projects, the solar projects (Copper Rays, Golden Currant, Mosey, Canyon Mesa, Larrea, Borderline Solar, Sun Baked Solar, Bonanza Peak, and Yellow Pine) would result in the loss of 31,340 acres of dispersed recreational land.
+Based on available disturbance acreages for the planned cumulative solar projects, the solar projects (Copper Rays, Golden Currant, Mosey, Canyon Mesa, Larrea, Borderline Solar, Sun Baked Solar, Bonanza Peak, and Yellow Pine) would result in the loss of 31,465 acres of dispersed recreational land.
 While the loss of dispersed recreation in the Pahrump Valley would be adverse, areas near the Project would be available for recreational use including the Humboldt-Toiyabe National Forest, Mount Stirling Wilderness Study Area, Mt.
-Charleston Wilderness, La Madre Mountain Wilderness and Nopah Range Wilderness Area (shown in Figure 3-14).
+Charleston Wilderness, La Madre Mountain Wilderness and Nopah Range Wilderness Area (shown in Figure 3.12-1).

-Cumulative solar projects would result in closure of 67 miles of OHV trails during the life and decommissioning of the Project.
-This would represent a loss of approximately 11.5 percent of the routes in a 15-mile buffer area.
+Cumulative solar projects would result in closure of 67 miles of OHV trails during the life and decommissioning of the Project.2 This would represent a loss of approximately 11.5 percent of the routes in a 15-mile buffer area.
+Additionally, numerous dry washes that are used for OHV recreation would also be no longer available.
 Due to the large number of acreage potential effected by the six projects proposed for development, and one currently active project, in the Pahrump Valley and the overall reduction in trail network, there would be a cumulatively adverse effect on OHV recreation.